This classic veal scallopini with piccata sauce comes together quickly and is easy to master. Tried and true recipe!

 The classic piccata veal scaloppini dish we are making here is known in Italy as scallopine di vitello de limone or scaloppine al vino bianco or simply piccata di vitello de limone.

 NOTE: Technically, in terms of the actual cut, scallopini are identical to the veal cutlets used to make schnitzel.
-The meaning of each word is largely the same, schnitzel is just the popular breaded and fried preparation in Austrian cuisine and in the German food tradition.
+You can ask your butcher to slice them for you and The meaning of each word is largely the same, schnitzel is just the popular breaded and fried preparation in Austrian cuisine and in the German food tradition.

 You Will Need